zynayumi/libzynayumi/README.md

 section above.

-Also, the amplitude envelope itself can create clicks as it is using the YM2149 to control the amplitude in staircase fashion.
+Also, the amplitude envelope itself can create clicks as it is using the YM2149 to control the amplitude in a staircase fashion.
 This is a feature, not a bug.

 ## Where is the buzzer?

-There are none.
+There is none.
 Well it is actually properly emulated by ayumi but zynayumi does not make any use of it.
 Personally, because the buzzer takes over the amplitude envelope I find it cumbersome.
 Besides the ring modulator is much more powerful in my opinion, though admittedly